LittleSJL/Text_mining_CW1/doc/Code description.md

 - `result_evaluation(self, one_hot_predict, one_hot_true)`: evaluate the model based on the predictions and true labels.
     - calculate the accuracy, three types of F1 score (micro, macro, weighted).
     - calculate F1 score for each class.
-    - calculate the confusion matrix.
+    - calculate the confusion matrix and save the image.
 - `write_result(self)`: write the evaluation results into files.
 	- accuracy and three types of F1 score (micro, macro, weighted).
 	- f1 score of each class in ascending order.